-- 9. The Library proposes to eliminate adult fines for overdue Library materials.
-This resulted in a \$190K revenue loss in the Library Fund. - 10.
+- 6. The Library budget eliminates adult fines for overdue Library materials.
+This results in a \$190K revenue loss in the Library Fund. - 7.
 The Library used most of its fund balance to pay cash for the upcoming Ramsey County Library-Maplewood renovation (about \$2.9M).
-Therefore, Library fund balance is no longer available to supplement the Collections Budget, reducing funding by \$225K/year. - 11.
+Therefore, Library fund balance is no longer available to supplement the Collections Budget, reducing funding by \$225K/year. - 8.
 The Library also increased its Vacancy Factor from 3.8% to 4.0%.
-This will result in up to 4 positions not being filled.

-12. To meet the levy target, the Library will make operational and hours adjustments at various branches.
+Will result in up to 4 positions not being filled. - 9.
+To meet the levy target, the Library will make operational and hours adjustments at various branches.
 This will allow the libraries to reduce use of intermittent staff and more efficiently provide high-quality services to residents.